-Parliamentary Resources Score: 6 MPs have relatively few resources at their disposal in terms of personnel capable of monitoring government activity.
+Members of parliament have relatively few resources at their disposal in terms of personnel capable of monitoring government activity.
 Parliamentary parties have few additional resources and therefore can provide little support.
-In addition, if a party is in government, a substantial part of their MPs will be (junior) members of the government and therefore not too keen to monitor themselves.
+In addition, if a party is in government, a substantial proportion of its members of parliament will be (junior) members of the government and therefore not too keen to monitor themselves.